The Palace Theatre opened at the corner of Randolph and LaSalle Streets in

 premieres of Disney and Cameron Mackintosh present MARY POPPINS and

 Dreamworks’ SHREK THE MUSICAL.
-This year, the Cadillac Palace Theatre
+In 2017, the Cadillac Palace Theatre

 hosted the national tour premiere of Disney’s ALADDIN.